Mandatory Child Abuse Reporting FAQs

 - What if I fail to report?
 Are there any consequences?

 A failure by a Swarthmore College employee under this policy to report suspected child abuse is a violation of this policy and may result in disciplinary review.
-Also, criminal penalties exist for a mandated reporter, as defined by the Child Protective Services Law, who willfully fails to report child abuse.
+Also, criminal penalties exist for a mandated reporter (see next question), as defined by the Child Protective Services Law, who willfully fails to report child abuse.
 The penalties can range from a misdemeanor up to a felony.

 Under the PA Child Protective Services Law (23 Pa.
 Cons.
 Stat.
 6301, et seq.), the following adults are considered mandated reporters and are required to report suspected child abuse if they have reasonable cause to suspect that a child is a victim of child abuse: